dret/webconcepts/concepts/http-method/LABEL.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-method/LABEL"
 title:         "HTTP Request Method: LABEL"
+concept-name:  HTTP Request Method
+concept-value: LABEL
 description: "A LABEL request can be applied to a version to modify the labels that select that version.
 The case of a label name MUST be preserved when it is stored and retrieved.
 When comparing two label names to decide if they match or not, a server SHOULD use a case-sensitive URL-escaped UTF-8 encoded comparison of the two label names."
 ---